aadittambe/blog/_posts/2022-03-10-selenium-github-actions.md

 data.to_csv("data.csv",index=False)
 ```

-### Step 6: Safe the file, and automate the scraper with GitHub Actions
+### Step 6: Save the file, and automate the scraper with GitHub Actions

 I have named this script file `scraper.py` and added it a [GitHub repository](https://github.com/aadittambe/selenium-scraper).
 This is what my Actions workflow looks like.
 The YAML file is stored in the `.github/workflows` directory, as `main.yml` — the Action is scheduled to run every day at 8 a.m.